neha-r-p/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    DOM stands for Document Object Model, and it is an object representation of the HTML elements on the webpage, with a "tree" structure for the nested elements.
+It acts as a bridge between the HTML and the browser, and can be used to manipulate the webpage directly in the browser.

 2. What is an event?